 Unlike Freudian psychoanalysis, the factor of a good relationship with the client was quite important, even though it still explored the understanding of an individual’s psyche.

-Because Jungian therapy tends to strongly utilize archetypes, archetypes are used integrate and explore strengths and weaknesses in order to help improve with Individuation.
-This first involves separating from old identifications and then joining with those new ones that need to be integrated.
+Because Jungian therapy tends to strongly utilize archetypes, archetypes are used to integrate and explore strengths and weaknesses in order to help you to improve your individuation – an important focus of Jungian therapy.
+Individuation is the process of discovering your unique self-identity.
+This is an ongoing process throughout our lives and involves you separating from old identities and then exploring and integrating new ones that are unique to you.

-Dream interpretation is also commonly used with some hints of mysticism.
+Dream interpretation is also commonly used with some hints of mysticism in Jungian therapy.